petershin/liferay-learn/docs/commerce/latest/en/starting-a-store/store-setup-overview.md

 #### Collecting Applicable Taxes

-To collect the applicable taxes, Liferay has the ability to create tax categories and to set tax rates by address or by a fixed rate.
+To collect the applicable taxes, Liferay can create tax categories and set tax rates by address or by a fixed rate.

 - [Creating Tax Categories](../pricing/configuring-taxes/creating-tax-categories.md)
 - [Setting Rates for Tax Calculations](../pricing/configuring-taxes/setting-rates-for-tax-calculations.md)